 And so baby Gideon – you are the destroyer.
 You got me, little boy.
 I cry “uncle” and surrender.
 Now be the Mighty Warrior.
 Grow big and strong for mommy.

 I love you.

-After so many prayers and six long days, Gideon was able to stay in my room with me, and his daddy was finally able to hold him – free of tubes and wires.
+After so many prayers and six long days, Gideon was able to stay in my room with me, and his daddy was finally able to hold him for the first time – free of tubes and wires.

-Gideon is thriving at home and showing us new ways to trust in God.
-Three weeks of pumping milk for our little boy kept him growing and gaining weight – and he was finally strong enough to start breastfeeding on his own!
+Gideon is now thriving at home and showing us new ways to trust in God.
 We are so thankful for God’s blessings.